 Amy Johnson, Youth Workforce Navigation Program Manager: Otter Tail County County was awarded a Youth Skills Training grant from the Minnesota Department of Labor & Industry to further the Youth Workforce Navigation program.
 In this video Amy introduces the opportunities for employers to participate in the Youth Skills Training Program.

-Interested in learning more about engaging with the future workforce?
+Interested in expert guidance on engaging the future workforce?